altayaydemir/altay-dot-wtf/data/books/the-best-interface-is-no-interface.md

 ---
 isbn: '9780133890334'
 date: '2020-10-19'
-rating: '8/10'
+rating: '4/5'
-oneliner: 'Our love for the digital interface is out of control, and our obsession is ruining the future of innovation.'
+oneliner: Our love for the digital interface is out of control, and our obsession is ruining the future of innovation.
 tags:
   - product-design
   - humane-design